Larner College of Medicine

 Body

-Abstract Submission will open in early February 2026.
-Abstracts are due March 2nd, 2026.
+Abstract Submission is Now Open.
+Abstracts are due March 15th, 2026.

 A limited number of session talks, lightning talks, and poster presentations will be selected from abstract submission.
 Session talks must fit one of the session themes and will be 15-minutes long.
 Lightning talks do not have to fit a specific theme and will be 8-minutes in length.
 All individuals selected for a lightning talk must also present a poster during the poster session.